FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 • The Agreement to Lease the lands was not a pre-planning process, no indication had

-been given as to whether planning would be appropriate.--- 11
+been given as to whether planning would be appropriate.
+---
+11

 • Until such time as all conditions had been met, the lease would not become